Households Being Priced Out of the Housing Market

 (202) 266-8398

-Increases in house prices and interest rates have an obvious impact on housing affordability.
+Increases in home prices, mortgage rates, housing supply and property taxes have a direct impact on housing affordability.
+These factors lead to many Americans being priced out of the housing market.
 Often, stakeholders are interested in increases due to changes in government regulation.
 NAHB’s “priced-out" methodology provides a convenient way of putting these changes in context.

 NAHB’s latest estimates show that, nationally, 103.5 million households are already unable to afford the median-priced ($495,750) new home with a mortgage interest rate of 6.5%.